websmartbd/Domain-Authentication-Manager/README.md

 # Domain Authenticator Manager

-<p>By this domain authenticator server anyone can add domain automaton on their code, it's very simple and easy to use this domain authenticator server,&nbsp;</p>
+<p>By this domain authenticator server anyone can add domain authentication on their code, it's very simple and easy to use this domain authenticator server,&nbsp;</p>
 <p>&nbsp;</p>
 <p><strong>How to Install ?</strong></p>
 <ol>